itsee-birmingham/django_wce_api/README.md

 The BaseModelSerializer is the one we use, it takes the rest\_framework.serializers.ModelSerializer and makes it more flexible by allowing the specification of data in the \_\_init\_\_ function.
 This was done specifically to allow the desired fields to be specified to restrict the size of the data being returned on serialization when necessary.

 Each model still needs to specify a serializer in a serializers.py file in the app directory, the location is important so that the serializer can be found.
-The serializer must inherit BaseModelSerializer and can be as a minimum the following (for the Author model in the citations app):
+The serializer must inherit BaseModelSerializer and can be as a minimum the following:

 ```python
 class AuthorSerializer(api_serializers.BaseModelSerializer):